dtudk/pythonsupport-page/docs/internal/piwik_documentation.rst

 *
     **"Denmark"**: which filters IP-addresses from denmark.
 This is useful in accessing how well the website performs on DTU students.

+Other possible segments could for example be filtering IP-addresses from DTU, or which operating system a visitor is using.

 .. image:: ./images/piwik_documentation/piwik_segments.png